 - To support the patient so they may continue to live their best life

-This image can help others better understand how end of life care and terminal care are embedded within the wider field of palliative care.
-End of life care begins when someone is suspected to have weeks or months to live which then transitions to terminal care which is for the last hours of a person’s life.
-Some things are included in each circle such as psychosocial support, which means support from loved ones, psychologists, and others within the patient’s social system to enhance wellbeing.
+Understanding these principles can help others better understand how end-of-life care and terminal care are embedded within the wider field of palliative care.
+Remember, end-of-life care begins when someone is suspected to have weeks or months to live, and then transitions to terminal care which is for the last hours of a person’s life.
+Aside from symptom management, psychosocial support is incredibly important at every step of palliative care, which means support from loved ones, psychologists, and others within the patient’s social system.
 Psychosocial support is also extended to loves ones in the terminal care phase to ensure that grieving and bereavement are appropriately addressed and managed.
-Symptom management is also seen in all circles and is provided by a palliative care team to ensure symptoms are not left unattended which may lead to unnecessary pain and suffering.

 Who provides palliative care?